sjackman/uniqtag-paper/UniqTag.md

 numbers) between builds and the number of genes with peptide sequences that are identical between builds.
 Although less stable than the gene ID, the UniqTag is more stable than the protein ID and the peptide sequence.

+Sequences with the same amino acid sequence are assigned the same UniqTag *k*-mer and disambiguated using the numerical suffix.
+Duplicate UniqTag *k*-mers due to hash collisions are rare, but can occur in sequences that have no unique *k*-mer, which is most likely with short sequences.
+NCBI GRCh37 build 75 has 23,393 annotated genes, which have 21,783 (93.1%) distinct amino acid sequences.
+Of these 21,783 distinct sequences, there are 54 (0.25%) UniqTag collisions.

 Conclusions {-}
 ================================================================================